Business and Other Risks

 (8) Progress of Globalization

 In recent years, major Japanese companies, many of which are main customers of the Group, have pursued globalization in R&D and IT systems development.
 This movement is only expected to accelerate further in the future.
 In addition, due to the improvement of technological capabilities in emerging countries, offshoring development tends to be selected for both cost and technology reasons, even for important development projects in the U.S. and Europe.
 If our Group is unable to establish a global solution provision system, we may not be able to respond to these changes in the demand for technology development services in Japan, which may affect our Group’s business operations and performance.
+The Group has positioned M&As as one of the pillars of its growth strategy.
+Offshoring development (especially in the digital domain) for Japanese companies is still less prevalent than in Europe and the U.S. We see M&A as creating an opportunity to be a leader in Japan by bringing in service delivery capabilities, technological expertise, and talents cultivated in the U.S. and European markets.

 (9) Changes in Customer Demand

 The range of technological domains required by customers has been expanding due to the progress of digitalization and software.
 In addition, customer demand is going beyond the engineer deployment and is increasingly seeking deliverables, as well as the identification and resolution of issues.
 The Group may not be able to respond to these changes in demand trend could result in missed growth opportunities, which could affect the Group’s business operations and earnings.
+Being fully aware of the need for the Group’s services to evolve beyond the mere provision of services into solution-providing services, the Group is making investments to acquire capabilities and innovate its organization and operations, while continuing to consider the balance with the domestic engineer staffing business.

 (10) Achievement of the Medium-Term Management Plan